Grantor Retained Annuity Trusts (GRATs)

 Taxpayers should be aware that abusive trust arrangements will not produce the tax benefits advertised by their promoters and that the IRS is actively examining these types of trust arrangements.

 Avoiding Gift Taxes

 An “annual exclusion gift” refers to a gift that qualifies for the annual exclusion from federal gift taxes.
 The IRS determines this amount on an annual basis and releases updates in early November for the following year.
-For example, for 2018 and 2019, you can give up to $15,000 in cash or property value per person without incurring gift tax.
+For example, for 2022, you can give up to $16,000 in cash or property value per person without incurring gift tax.

 When a grantor creates a GRAT, the grantor is technically responsible for paying gift taxes on the value of the trust to the trustee.
 If the GRAT is set up correctly, however, that value should be calculated as zero or close to zero, and consequently, little or no gift taxes are due.
 That’s because the value of the trust, including the interest rate determined by the IRS, is supposed to be returned to the grantor over the number of years it exists.

 Ideally, the assets in the trust will grow faster than the interest rate because any appreciation of the trust amount beyond the annuity payments is passed to the beneficiaries tax-free.
 If the assets in the trust grow at a lower rate, then the trustees don’t get any benefit from the trust.
 For this reason, GRATs work best when interest rates are lower.